Latest update: June 25, 2020

 OTHER MUNICIPAL BUILDINGS:

-The library, the Centre Harpell and the park chalets are closed at all times.
+The Centre Harpell and the park chalets are closed at all times.
 All activities that were to take place in any of these buildings are canceled.

 The SPVM has the mandate to closely monitor public places and stores to ensure that the guidelines related to governmental preventive measures are respected.